Satisfactory Academic Progress Policy for Undergraduate Programs

 Evaluation Period

 An evaluation period is used to determine academic progress.
-Advanced Technology Institute uniquely defines the evaluation period for each student, as the college employs a student-based semester system.
-At Advanced Technology Institute, each student’s semester is uniquely defined as three (3) consecutive terms, which is 15 weeks.
+Advanced Technology Institute uniquely defines the evaluation period for each student as the Institute employs a student-based semester system.
+At Advanced Technology Institute, each student’s semester is uniquely defined as three consecutive modules, which is 15 weeks.

 Minimum Academic Requirements to Graduate